 NOTE: We have added a distance learning/online internship option!
-Interns may observe up to three online lessons, classes, and consultations per week.
-Weekly “office hours” will be available to interns to discuss the lessons and consults they have observed.
+Interns may observe multiple online lessons, classes, and consultations per week.
+Weekly “office hours” are available to interns every Friday evening to discuss the lessons and consults they have observed and to learn from the questions of other interns, too.
 For more information on the online internship structure, please email us.

 The intern will accompany the trainer to classes, lessons, and consults one day a week.
 Typically, we will choose a set day of the week.
 If the mentor or intern need to change the day due to scheduling or other issues, that can usually be accommodated.